lucasbuschlinger/BachelorPraktikum/plugins/de/opendiabetes/vault/plugin/interpreter/dateInterpreter/help.md

 Overview
 -----
-The DateInterpreter is a plugin which interprets VaultEntry Dates.
+The DateInterpreter is a plugin which interprets VaultEntry dates containing only the entries that are specified in the given import period.

 Configuration
 -----